David Yazbek: Career

-Yazbek has produced tracks for the band XTC, and its lead singer Andy Partridge has collaborated on Yazbek's solo albums.
-He also has written for or produced recordings by Spacehog, Tito Puente, The Persuasions, and Queen Sarah Saturday.
-XTC also contributed a track to the Carmen Sandiego soundtrack album, which Yazbek produced.

 In 2000, director Jack O'Brien approached composer-lyricist Adam Guettel to write the music and lyrics for a musical based on the hit movie The Full Monty.
-Guettel declined, but recommended Yazbek, with whom he had played in a band.
+Guettel declined, but recommended Yazbek, whom he had played with in a band.
 Yazbek took the job, collaborating with librettist Terrence McNally.
 The show was a success, although it was overshadowed that year by Mel Brooks' musical The Producers.
-The Full Monty ran for two years before closing, and for his work Yazbek was nominated for the Tony Award for Best Original Score and the Drama Desk Award for Outstanding Lyrics, and won the Drama Desk Award for Outstanding Music.
+The Full Monty ran for two years before closing, and for his work Yazbek was nominated for the Tony Award for Best Original Score at the 55th Tony Awards and the Drama Desk Award for Outstanding Lyrics, and won the Drama Desk Award for Outstanding Music.
 In 2002 he was a contributing lyricist for the musical Bombay Dreams.

 Yazbek wrote the music and lyrics to the musical adaptation of Dirty Rotten Scoundrels, which opened on Broadway in 2005, featuring John Lithgow, Norbert Leo Butz, Sherie Rene Scott, Joanna Gleason, and Gregory Jbara.
-Yazbek was again nominated for the 2005 Tony Award for Best Original Score, and Drama Desk Awards for Outstanding Music and Outstanding Lyrics.
+Yazbek was again nominated for the Tony Award for Best Original Score at the 59th Tony Awards, and Drama Desk Awards for Outstanding Music and Outstanding Lyrics.

 Yazbek wrote the music for the musical adaptation of the 1988 Pedro Almodóvar film Women on the Verge of a Nervous Breakdown.
 In October 2009, the musical had a closed reading directed by Bartlett Sher and featuring Salma Hayek, Jessica Biel, Matthew Morrison, and Paulo Szot.
 The musical opened on Broadway at the Belasco Theatre on November 4, 2010, with previews starting October 8.
 The musical starred Patti LuPone, Brian Stokes Mitchell, and Sherie Rene Scott, with direction by Bartlett Sher.
 The production received mixed to negative reviews, despite praise for the actors and Yazbek's score, and closed on January 2, 2011, after 30 previews and 69 performances.
-Despite the early closing, the show was nominated for three Tony Awards, for the performances of Patti LuPone and Laura Benanti, and Yazbek's score.
+Despite the early closing, the show was nominated for three Tony Awards, for the performances of Patti LuPone and Laura Benanti, and Yazbek's score, at the 65th Tony Awards.

 Yazbek wrote the music and lyrics for the musical adaptation of the film The Band's Visit, with a book by Itamar Moses.
 The musical premiered Off-Broadway at the Atlantic Theatre Company Linda Gross Theater on November 11, 2016, in previews.
 The cast featured John Cariani and Tony Shalhoub with direction by David Cromer.
 This production won him the 2017 Obie Award for Musical Theatre and later the production transferred to the Ethel Barrymore Theatre on Broadway.
-Yazbek won the Tony Award for Best Original Score for his efforts on this show.
+Yazbek won the Tony Award for Best Original Score for his efforts on this show at the 72nd Tony Awards.